nicktu12/linq-lesson/README.md

   * Will skip element in collection
 * Where()
   * Returns a filtered sequence based on conditional expression in the method delegate
+* Any()
+  * Returns true when any single element in a sequence satisfy a condition else returns false
+* All()
+  * Returns true when any all elements in a sequence satisfy a condition else returns false
 ### Create
 * Range()
   * Create numbers in a range